melliott7264/react-portfolio/README.md

 ## Installation

-This is a Single Page Application deployed on GitHub pages.
+This is a Single Page Application deployed on GitHub pages at https://melliott7264.github.io/react-portfolio/.
 There is no user installation required.

 ## Usage